Supinic/supibot-package-manager/docs/commands.md

 All command functions are await-ed.
 So, if asynchronous operation is required, feel free to make the function `async` and use `await` inside of it.

+#### User parameters
+If a command has the `use-params` flag set and has at least one parameter defined in the `Parameters` property, users can provide specific values for them.

+Observe following examples and notice the usage of quote marks for multi-word parameters.
+Also notice the overriding of the same parameter used multiple times.

+- `$foo param:foo` ⇒ `{ param: "foo" }`
+- `$foo param:foo not a part of the parameter` ⇒ `{ param: "foo" }`
+- `$foo param:"foo bar"` ⇒ `{ param: "foo bar" }`
+- `$foo param1:foo param2:"bar baz"` ⇒ `{ param1: "foo", param2: "bar baz" }`
+- `$foo param:foo param:"overriden!"` ⇒ `{ param: "overriden!" }`

+Additionally, Supibot has defined a constant `--` (available as `sb.Command.ignoreParametersDelimiter`) that allows to ignore all succeeding parameter-like strings.
+They will be instead used as the command input.
+This is useful when the input of a command would include literal definition of a parameter.

+- `$foo param:foo -- param:"not overriden"` ⇒ `{ param: "foo" }`
+- `$translate to:german This text goes to:Someone` ⇒ `Error: Cannot recognize language "Someone"`
+- `$translate to:german -- This text goes to:Someone` ⇒ `{ to: "german" }`

 #### Arguments
 - `{Object} context` - contains information about the command execution context.